whitelunarium/pages_fork/hacks/plagiarism/C2-demo_reference-instruction.md

 });
 </script>

-## Provide 2 examples to show understading of APA reference and citation.
+## Provide 2 examples to show understanding of APA reference and citation

 Fix Salem's delima to boost grade to an 'A".